CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Related Work

 \textbf{Information flows in computational notebooks}.
 Existing approaches for revealing information flows in computational notebooks depend on human annotations \citep{mcphillips_yesworkflow_2015, ramasamy_visualising_2023}, structuring code to follow a particular set of guidelines \citep{carvalho_niw_2017, koop_dataflow_2017}, or using runtime information \citep{koop_dataflow_2017, wenskovitch_albireo_2019, brachmann_rep_2020, li_states_2024}.

 \textbf{LLMs and computational notebooks}.
-Pre-trained language models have been leveraged to generate feedback on answers to open-ended questions about instructional coding or math notebooks \citep{matelsky_large_2023}; and fine-tuned for code generation \citep{huang_exe_2022, yin_natural_2023, li_python_2023, huang_contextualized_2024} and code edits \citep{jin_edit_2025}. \cite{cao_spider2_2024} explore multimodal agents for data science notebook generation.
+Pre-trained language models have been leveraged to generate feedback on answers to open-ended questions about instructional coding or math notebooks \citep{matelsky_large_2023}; and fine-tuned for code generation \citep{huang_exe_2022, yin_natural_2023, li_python_2023, huang_contextualized_2024}. \cite{cao_spider2_2024} explore multimodal agents for data science notebook generation.

 \textbf{Dataflow, LLMs, and code-related tasks}.
 Dataflow analysis is fundamental to compiler design. \cite{guo_graphcodebert_2021} leverage dataflow structure of code to train a language model for code-related tasks. \cite{wang_llmdfa_2024} employ LLMs to generate customized AST-based parsers for dataflow analysis in support of bug detection. \cite{cheng_dataflow_2024} employ an AST-based parser and dataflow analysis to construct a repo-specific context graph for repository-level code completion.